Your financial optimization metrics could be deceiving youErik Carlin, Co-Founder and Chief Product Officer

-Bottom line: Seek to maximize ESR not RI coverage.
+Bottom line: Seek to maximize ESR not coverage.

-The second common RI metric is RI utilization.
-This represents what percent of your RI portfolio is being "used" and matches up with corresponding EC2 instances.
-For example, if you have 5 RIs that match 4 EC2 instances, your RI utilization is 80%.
+The second common metric is utilization.
+This represents what percent of your RI or Savings Plan is being "used" and matches up with corresponding compute resources.
+Let's continue with RI examples to keep things simple.
+If you have 5 RIs that match 4 EC2 instances, your RI utilization is 80%.
 If that same RI portfolio only has a single matching EC2 instance, the RI utilization is 20%.

-As with RI coverage, you would expect that higher RI utilization rates equal higher savings.
+As with coverage, you would expect that higher utilization rates equal higher savings.
 By now you've probably realized that's not always the case.

 Consider the following 2 environments, each consisting of the same type and number of EC2 instances: